SimonMayerhofer/enex2paperless/README.md

 CLI tool to help migrate attachements from Evernote notes to Paperless-NGX.
 It parses ENEX files and uses the Paperless API to upload the contents.
 It goes through the ENEX file, looks for notes containing allowed file types and extracts those files and uploads them to Paperless.

-This tool was initially created by [kevinzehnder](https://github.com/kevinzehnder/enex2paperless/) but I added some additional features:
+This tool was initially created by [kevinzehnder](https://github.com/kevinzehnder/enex2paperless/) but has additional features including:

 - ✅ **Link documents** from the same note together using a custom field.
 - ✅ **Convert note content** to Markdown format.
 So not only attachments are uploaded but also the content.